 - Dog bites: Dog owners need to confine their dogs with a fence or leash so that passersby are not attacked and seriously injured.

 The nature of your accident and the severity of your injuries will likely affect the amount of damages you can seek in a premises liability claim.
 In any case, however, you should make sure you speak with an experienced personal injury attorney who can help guide you through the complicated legal process.
 Whether you sustained broken bones, muscle strains, nerve and tissue damage, a traumatic injury such as brain damage or spinal cord damage, or permanent disability, you need to have qualified legal counsel on your side.
 If a loved one has suffered a wrongful death in an accident, you can rely on Mr. Calcagno for compassionate, yet aggressive, representation.

-Call an Experienced Premises Liability Attorney Today to Discuss Compensation for Your Slip & Fall Injuries in Elizabeth, Plainfield, or Edison, NJ
+Call an Experienced Premises Liability Attorney Today to Discuss Compensation for Your Slip & Fall Injuries in Newark, NJ

 It is not easy to win a premises liability claim in New Jersey or New York.
 That’s because the deck is often stacked against the injured party and in favor of the powerful insurance company representing the property owner.
 You need to hire an aggressive premises liability lawyer who will fight to protect your rights and secure maximum Compensation for you and your family.